 Here are other feeding cues to look for:

 - “I want to eat” cues: Crying, mouthing, rooting, and hands to mouth.
 Try feeding your baby.
-If your baby doesn’t feed, change his or her position or adjust the bottle or nipple.
+If your baby doesn’t feed, change his or her position or adjust the nipple.

 - “I need a break or rest” cues: Crying, spitting up, choking, arching of back, pulling away, and looking away.
 Allow your baby time to rest.
 He or she will turn back to you when ready to feed again.

 - “I am full” cues: Arching of back, pushing away, falling asleep, open or relaxed arms alongside of body.
 Stop the feeding.
 If your baby just needs to take a break, he or she will give you cues when ready to feed again.

 - “I just want to be with you” cues: Smiling, looking at your face and eyes, turning head toward you, and reaching out to touch you.
 Allow time during feeding to play and talk to your baby.

 - “Suck/pause” cues: During the feeding, your baby will suck about 10 to 15 times and then pause for three to five seconds to rest before sucking again.
 This pause is a good time to talk to your baby and allow him or her to look at your face.

 - Hold your baby upright with his or her head on your shoulder, support the head and back, and gently pat your baby’s back.

 - OR, sit with the baby on your lap, support the chest and head with one hand, and gently pat your baby’s back with the other hand.